MichaelHoltonPrice/veblen_numbers/README.md

 #  Background
-Veblen Numbers are rare Non-fungible Tokens (NFTs) that represent scarce [Veblen goods](https://en.wikipedia.org/wiki/Veblen_good).
+Veblen Numbers are rare non-fungible Tokens (NFTs) that represent scarce [Veblen goods](https://en.wikipedia.org/wiki/Veblen_good).
 They are available for purchase at [OpenSea](https://opensea.io/) and reside on the Polygon blockchain.
 [Thorstein Veblen](https://en.wikipedia.org/wiki/Thorstein_Veblen)